kamchatka-volcano/asyncgi/README.md

 structure is then passed to the `ContextualRequestProcessor` functions and can be accessed and modified throughout the request processing for multiple routes.
 The `ContextualRequestProcessor` is a `RequestProcessor` that takes an additional argument referring to the context object.
 A single request can match multiple routes, as long as all preceding request processors do not send any response.
+To avoid sending responses request processors can use the `std::optional<http::Response>` signature and return empty values.
 This allows using `asyncgi::Router` to register middleware-like processors, which primarily modify the route context for subsequent processors.